marymlucas/marymlucas.github.io/_pages/about.md

 ## Updates

+### 2024
+- Jan 2024: Our paper "Artificial Intelligence Assisted Curation of Population Groups in Biomedical Literature", has been accepted for the [18th International Digital Curation Conference](https://dcc.ac.uk/events/idcc24){:target="_blank"}, Edinburgh, Scotland.

 ### 2023
 - Sep 2023: Honored to be selected as a recipient of the [Edith Peterson Mitchell, MD Health Equity Travel Scholarship](https://ecog-acrin.org/research/mentorship/travel-scholarships/){:target="_blank"} to attend the ECOG-ACRIN Fall 2023 Group Meeting, Washington, DC.
 - Aug 2023: Presented a poster "Investigating health disparities and AI bias in models to predict development of chronic kidney disease in patients with type II diabetes" at the second [NIH AIM-AHEAD](https://aim-ahead.net/){:target="_blank"} Annual Meeting, Rockville, MD.